k-latwal15/100-days-of-code/r1-log.md

 completed the CSS basics on freecodecamp.org and learned python: (a) list  (b) dictionary (c) set , along with the examples.

 ### R1D6
-completed CSS flexbox and responsive design principles on freecodecamp.
+learned CSS flexbox and responsive design principles on freecodecamp.

 ### R1D7
 done some basic python programs.

+### R1D8
+completed CSS flexbox in freecodecamp.